junaid925/JavaWebsite/README.md

 # JavaWebsite
-Simple Website built by using Html,CSS,jaqurey and Bootstrap
+Simple Website built by using Html,CSS,jqurey and Bootstrap
 # Purpose
 This Website will teach Intro to Java